Heard Natural Science Museum and Wildlife Sanctuary: Main attractions

 Within the 289-acre wildlife sanctuary, visitors can explore trails, sit in on educational programs, and get their hands dirty with conservation projects.
 The Heard sanctuary has five habitats including Blackland prairie, wetlands, bottomland forest, upland forest and white rock escarpment.
+The habitat at the Heard protects native North American grasses that have become increasingly rare due to development and agriculture.
+Ken Steigman, director of Lewisville Lake Environmental Learning Area in Denton County, first learned about habitat restoration while working at the Heard: "That seven-foot tall groundcover was big bluestem.
+Its roots went down 15 feet.
+We still find remnants of it here and there.
+A lot of this area was what ecologists call Blackland Prairie, a native Texas ecosystem."

 The Heard has been awarded The Audubon Society's designation as an important birding area.
 Texas has preeminence as a bird-watching area due to its placement on major migratory paths.
 However, The Heard offers special opportunities for bird-watching by providing a unique resource in a large metropolitan area.
+The Prairie and Timbers Audubon Society meets at the Heard.

+There is a demonstration garden showcasing Texas wildflowers, and the North Texas chapter of the Texas Native Plant Society holds its monthly meetings at the museum.
+The Heard has hosted a popular spring native plant sale since 1989.

 Also, the Heard's Pioneer Village features eight buildings in miniature scale that emulate structures that would have been typical in prairie settlements in the late 1800s.